-Working with Medway Council and all 12 district and borough councils, we have prepared the Kent and Medway Energy and Low Emissions Strategy, which sets out how the county will achieve net-zero emissions, reduce fuel poverty and eliminate poor air quality, whilst supporting clean, sustainable economic growth.
+Working with Medway Council and all 12 district and borough councils, we published the Kent and Medway Energy and Low Emissions Strategy, which sets out how we will work in partnership to respond to the UK climate emergency, reduce fuel poverty and eliminate poor air quality, whilst supporting clean, sustainable economic growth.

-We will also publish an updated climate change risk and impact assessment in spring 2020.
+We will have also published our climate change risk and impact assessment for Kent.